toppeMRI/toppemri.github.io/index.md

 ## USING TOPPE AS A GE INTERPRETER FOR PULSEQ (under development)

-TOPPE can be used as a GE interpreter for the [Pulseq](https://pulseq.github.io) file format, which involves converting a Pulseq file to TOPPE files using the **'seq2ge.m'** MATLAB script included in the TOPPE distribution:
+TOPPE can be used as a GE interpreter of the [Pulseq](https://pulseq.github.io) file format, which involves converting a Pulseq file to TOPPE files using the **'seq2ge.m'** MATLAB script included in the TOPPE distribution:

 ![TOPPE files](/figs/pulseq.png)